Inland Center: 2010s

 In 2013, Macerich Corporation installed over 4,000 solar panels on the corridor rooftops to reduce their dependence on electricity during operating hours.
 EV Charging Stations were also installed in the parking lots at the major entrances.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Inland Center, into Seritage Growth Properties.
 In 2016, JCPenney opened a store in the former Gottschalks building.

 In summer 2018, it was announced that fashion retailer H&M would be opening a 20,000 square foot location inside the mall.
 The store opened later in fall 2018.

 On October 1, 2019, it was announced that Forever 21 would be closing as part of a plan to close 178 stores nationwide.
 However, there have been conflicting reports of this location closing, and as of June 2020, the store has remained open.

 On November 7, 2019, it was announced that Sears would be closing as part of a plan to close 96 stores nationwide.
 The store closed on February 2, 2020.

 2020s

 On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
 However, as of August 2020, this store has been removed from the closing list and will stay open for now.
+On March 21, 2025, it was announced that Forever 21 will be closing again as part of a plan to close all locations in the USA, which will leave JCPenney and Macy's as the mall's remaining anchors.

+Sometime in April 2025 Forever 21 closed.